 Profile: Dr Marieke Oudelaar

 Dr Marieke Oudelaar is the Stevenson Junior Research Fellow in Biochemistry at Univ.
-She finished her DPhil at Oxford in September 2018 and is part of the Higgs Group: Laboratory of Gene Regulation and the Hughes Group: Genome Biology
+She finished her DPhil at Oxford in September 2018 and is part of the Higgs Group: Laboratory of Gene Regulation and the Hughes Group: Genome Biology.

 How and why did you become an academic?

 I have always been the curious type and enjoyed learning new things about the world around me.
 What attracted me to doing research in biology was that I wanted to contribute to our knowledge and understanding of life on earth.
 After my Bachelor’s, I chose a Master’s programme that allowed me to do various projects in different research areas, so that I could get a flavour of the different fields of biology.
 My favourite project was in the field of epigenetics and gene regulation.
-I, therefore, applied for a PhD program in Genomic Medicine and Statistics in Oxford.
+I, therefore, applied for a PhD programme in Genomic Medicine and Statistics in Oxford.
 During my PhD, I studied the structural organisation of the genome in the cell nucleus and how gene regulation takes place in this three-dimensional context.
 In my current role as a Junior Research Fellow at University College, I am building on the biological insights I gained during my doctoral research and applying the experimental techniques that I developed to address new questions on gene regulation.

 What does your day to day life as an academic look like?